amdev01/FloatingVolume/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+# Privacy Policy

+    This app uses android.permission.READ_PHONE_STATE in order to detect calls and display voice call bar.
+It does not collect any user data.